composer/composer/doc/articles/repository-priorities.md

 ## Filtering packages

-You can also filter packages which a repository will be able to load, either by selecting which you want, or by excluding those you do not want.
+You can also filter packages which a repository will be able to load, either by selecting which ones you want, or by excluding those you do not want.

-For example here we want to pick only the `foo/bar` and all the packages from `some-vendor/` from this composer repository.
+For example here we want to pick only the package `foo/bar` and all the packages from `some-vendor/` from this composer repository.

 ```json